NatLibFi/FintoAI-data-YSO/README.md

 3. training the projects,
 4. evaluating the projects.

-When the necessary vocabulary and training corpora are in place the pipeline can be run using by the command
+When the necessary vocabulary and training corpora are in place the pipeline can be run using the command

     dvc repro